 President Daniel A. DiBiasio

-Daniel A. DiBiasio becomes the 11th president of Ohio Northern University.
-He was president of Wilmington College since 1995, overseeing excellent growth in the college’s academic and advancement affairs.
+DiBiasio was president of Wilmington College from 1995 to 2011, overseeing excellent growth in the college’s academic and advancement affairs.
 In his 16 years, the college added four undergraduate academic programs and the college’s first graduate program.
 The college also built and renovated two student apartment complexes, built an equine science center, and renovated and expanded the Boyd Cultural Arts Center, which includes the newly constructed Meriam R. Hare Quaker Heritage Center, and the David and June Harcum Art Gallery.

 He has held leadership roles in higher education on the national and state levels.
+DiBiasio currently serves on the boards of the Educational and Institutional Insurance Administrators (EIIA) and National Bank and Trust in Wilmington.
 He served on the Board of the National Association of Independent Colleges and Universities and chaired its Student Aid Committee.
 He also served on the Division III Presidents Council of the National Collegiate Athletic Association, as vice chair elect of the Ohio Foundation of Independent Colleges, and as chair of the Association of Independent Colleges and Universities of Ohio.

-After earning a bachelor of arts in English from Ohio Wesleyan University, DiBiasio received his master’s degree and Ph.D. from The Ohio State University.
+After earning a Bachelor of Arts in English from Ohio Wesleyan University, DiBiasio received his master’s degree and Ph.D. from Ohio State University.
 Throughout his career in higher education, he has taught at the undergraduate and graduate levels, published, and given scholarly presentations at national and regional conferences.

-DiBiasio is married to Chris Burns-DiBiasio and they have two sons.
-Matthew, 27, and Michael, 23.
+DiBiasio is married to Chris Burns-DiBiasio and they have two sons, Matthew, and his wife, Devon, and Michael.